 The Museo di Etnografia Italiana officially opened in Florence on 20th September 1906 and suffered from fickle economic success.
 Temporarily subsidised by Count Bastogi, the work was originally undertaken by Loria alone, who travelled around Italy at his own expense to gather material, while Mochi (nominated vice-director, also free of charge) stayed in Florence to catalogue and systematise the artefacts.
 Soon finding itself without Bastogi’s help, the museum would not find another financier until the spring of 1908.
 This financier was Ferdinando Martini, newly elected Minister of Public Education, who took an interest in Loria’s activities.
-He had also become Vice President of the Committee of Celebrations and was now in charge of organising the Universal Exposition to be held in Rome in 1911 to celebrate the 50th anniversary of the Unification – in which he was sure to include a section on the various Italian peoples.
+He had also become Vice President of the Committee of Celebrations of the 50th anniversary of the Unification and was now in charge of organising the Universal Exposition to be held in Rome in 1911 for the occasion.
 He proposed that Loria transport the objects to Rome and augment the existing collection for an exhibition of Italian ethnography in the context of the Exposition.
 Loria accepted for merely a reimbursement of expenses and the word of the state to construct a Museo Nazionale di Etnografia Italiana (National Museum of Italian Ethnography), at the end of the exhibition and with the objects gathered.

 From the very beginning, Loria built up a network of collaborators who would help him in forming collections which would then be added to those already established.
 Besides some institutions, he involved various types of people: not only anthropologists and folklorists, but also teachers, clergymen, historians, passionate amateurs, and enthusiasts of related disciplines (literature, particularly of the folk kind, philosophy, and dialectology).
 In the end the total number of researchers, excluding the principle collaborators, reached over one hundred and twenty.